GENETICS101.Com

 Ribosome | Definition, Function, Formation, Role, Importance, & Facts ...

-Ribosome, particle that is present in large numbers in all living cells and serves as the site of protein synthesis.
+ribosome, particle that is present in large numbers in all living cells and serves as the site of protein synthesis.
 Ribosomes occur both as free particles in prokaryotic and eukaryotic cells and as particles attached to the membranes of the endoplasmic reticulum in eukaryotic cells.
+The small particles that came to be known as ribosomes were first described in 1955 by Romanian-born American ...

 Ribosomes Function, Structure, and Facts - Science Notes and Projects